ignasiialemany/cell-morphing/README.md

 ## Example

+All files for the example are located in the `example` directory.

 ### Data

 The segmentation can be done using masks, e.g. using GIMP.
 It then needs to be exported as a TIF image, with at least the following 3 pages: